Wirral Older People’s Parliament provides a way for older people to voice their opinions, inform the Council and influence its decisions.

 It is governed by an Executive Committee, Chaired by Ray Johnston which also meets at least once a month to discuss current key issues.

 The issues discussed

 Much of its work is undertaken through sub-committees, which currently are:

 - crime and respect

 - disability and safety

 - health and social care

 There are also times when groups meet about transport, heritage, environmental and educational matters.

 The Parliament, which is supported by Wirral Council, Age UK Wirral and local NHS bodies, is keen to hear from older people about issues which are of concern to them.

-For more information, or to ask about joining a committee or attending an event, please contact the coordinator using the contact details below:
+For more information, or to ask about joining a committee or attending an event: